Bhutan tourism & COVID-19 FAQ – constantly updated

 If I already booked the trip to Bhutan, should I cancel?

-If your trip was supposed to start before the end of June, you should definitely reschedule or, if not possible, cancel.
-Although authorities did not indicate that clearly, we believe there is zero chance for borders to open that soon.
-If your tour is planned for July onwards, there might be slim chance of Bhutan being open, but travel restriction in the transit countries might still be a problem.
-You should consult your Bhutanese tour operator what cancellation conditions will apply in case your tour is cancelled in such case.
+If your trip was supposed to start before the end of August, you should definitely reschedule or cancel.
+Although authorities did not indicate anything clearly, we believe there is zero chance for borders to open that soon.
+If your tour is planned for September onwards, you might still keep some hope and wait.
+You should consult your Bhutanese tour operator about cancellation conditions.

 What is Firefox Tours policy towards COVID-19 cancellations?

-We in Firefox Tours did refund full amount paid for tours and flight tickets to all guests who did not like to reschedule their trips.
+We in Firefox Tours did refund the full amount paid for tours and flight tickets to all guests who didn't reschedule their trips for later.
 We will keep this policy towards all COVID-19 related tour cancellations until the situation gets officially back to normal.
 You can also register with us to get info when Bhutan reopens.
+You can also safely start planning your tour with, be it for this Autumn season or 2021.
+We will not require any financial or other commitments before the official tourism reopening is announced.

 Is Bhutan prepared to contain possible COVID-19 outbreak?

-As proved by cases described above, Bhutan is capable of proper epidemiological response, tracking all primary and secondary contacts, quarantining them, testing them repeatedly as well as giving them first-class intensive care.
-So in the terms of healthcare professionalism, Bhutan is comparatively more efficient in containing individual novel coronavirus cases than it’s neighbors.
-However, in case of massive outbreak, Bhutan would struggle with limited resources as beds, COVID-19 tests, doctors, nurses, medicines, etc.
+As proved by cases described above, Bhutan is capable of proper epidemiological response, tracking all primary and secondary contacts of infected person, isolating them, testing them repeatedly as well as providing first-class intensive care.
+So in the terms of healthcare professionalism, Bhutan is comparatively more efficient in containing novel coronavirus cases than it’s neighbors.
+However, in case of massive outbreak, Bhutan would struggle with limited resources.

 Is there a danger of massive outbreak?